Kent0n-Li/nnSAM_v0/README.md

-# Welcome to the new nnU-Net!
+# Welcome to the new nnSAM!

+## Our entire code is built based on nnUNet, and you can follow the nnUNet instructions exactly.

 Click [here](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) if you were looking for the old one instead.